tim-dombrowski/money-supply-project/R Notebook/README.md

 have certainly made substantial progress at reducing serial correlation in the model by transforming the dollar values into log returns.
-The next step would be to begin incorporating relevant economic factors into the regression model to further explain the increase in the money supply.
+The next step would be to begin incorporating relevant economic factors into the regression model to further explain the increases in the money supply.

 ### Additional Insights